jxr041100/huaman_detction_depth/README.md

 # huaman_detction_depth

       the code is used to detect the clearence for robot using the depth image.

-Compile the code.
+# Compile the code

 mkdir build